smck83/expurgate/README.md

 | expurgate-rbldnsd  | OPTIONS= | These are rbldnsd run [options - more here](https://linux.die.net/man/8/rbldnsd) Recommend: -e -t 5m -l - |
 | expurgate-rbldnsd  | TYPE= | These are rbldnsd zone types [options - more here](https://linux.die.net/man/8/rbldnsd) Recommend: combined |
 | expurgate-rbldnsd  | ZONE= | This is where you will be the last part of your SPF record, e.g. "v=spf1 include:%{ir}.%{d}.{ZONE=} -all" |

+NOTE: Becasue one container is generating config files for the other container, it is IMPORTANT that both containers have a volume (-v) to the same path for

 # Sample Requests & Reponses
 ### An SPF pass checking 195.130.217.1 - [Test here](https://www.digwebinterface.com/?hostnames=1.217.130.195.mimecast.com._spf.xpg8.tk&type=TXT&ns=resolver&useresolver=8.8.4.4&nameservers=)